2001 Wellington mayoral election

-The 2001 Wellington City mayoral election was part of the 2001 New Zealand local elections held at that time.
+The 2001 Wellington mayoral election was part of the 2001 New Zealand local elections held at that time.
 Elections were held for the Mayor of Wellington plus other local government roles.
 Kerry Prendergast, the former deputy mayor, was elected as mayor of Wellington replacing Mark Blumsky who had retired.
-This was the last Wellington mayoral election that used the First past the post method.
+This was the last Wellington mayoral election that used the first-past-the-post method.

 Results

 Ward results

 Candidates were also elected from wards to the Wellington City Council.